-4.3.7 ENDURING AND SUBSTANTIAL DISABILITY
+4.3.7 Enduring And Substantial Disability

-DfT Guidance Category - Has been certified by an expert assessor as having an enduring and substantial disability which causes them, during the course of a journey, to:
+DfT Guidance Category - Has been certified by an expert assessor as having an enduring and substantial disability which causes them, during a journey, to:

-- (i) be unable to walk; - (ii) experience very considerable difficulty whilst walking, which may include very considerable psychological distress; or - (iii) be at risk of serious harm when walking; or pose, when walking, a risk of serious harm to any other person;
+- (i) be unable to walk. - (ii) experience very considerable difficulty whilst walking, which may include very considerable psychological distress; or - (iii) be at risk of serious harm when walking; or pose, when walking, a risk of serious harm to any other person.